-In August of 1992 I attended my 30 year high school reunion.
+In August of 1992, I attended my 30-year high school reunion.
 On the eve of the reunion, I recall running into one of my classmates on the reunion committee in a bar in my hometown.
 Still recognizing me, she was very thankful that I could find the time to attend.
 When I told her I was at first hesitant to come to the reunion, she replied that other classmates had felt the same as me.

-On Saturday evening I went to the reunion which was held in a supper club outside of Burlington.
+On Saturday evening I went to the reunion which was held at a supper club outside of Burlington.
 To my dismay, I couldn't recognize any of my old classmates, and I was calling them by the wrong names.
 In the end, it didn't matter, because everyone was given name tags to wear.
 To my disappointment, only 20 out of 125 classmates showed up at the reunion.
-During the two to three hour dinner and dance, I learned a lot about some of my old classmates which made the reunion a quite positive experience.
+During the two to three-hour dinner and dance, I learned a lot about some of my old classmates which made the reunion a quite positive experience.
 I came away from the reunion that evening with the following positive observations:

 1. It Is Not Important to Live Up to High School Expectations:

 After talking to many of my classmates, it didn't matter to them whether or not I was a doctor.
 It didn't matter to them that my first marriage failed.
-They were just as interested and intrigued to hear about my work with the federal government in Washington, D.C..
+They were just as interested and intrigued to hear about my work with the federal government in Washington, D.C.
 This made me feel very good about myself.
-I also learned that a lot of other people didn't accomplish what they set out to do after graduation, and that others had gone through divorces.
+I also learned that a lot of other people didn't accomplish what they set out to do after graduation and that others had gone through divorces.

 2. Classmates Accepted Me Socially:

 I had a helluva great time at the reunion party.
-Everyone intermingled with me in lively, stimulating conversation, and some of the unattached classmates even asked me to dance.
+Everyone intermingled with me in a lively, stimulating conversation, and some of the unattached classmates even asked me to dance.

 3. Many Classmates Can Still Have a Place in My Life: